Educating, Engaging, and Empowering the Young Leaders of Wisconsin

 If you have any questions, call us at (608) 886-WASC or email firstname.lastname@example.org

 The all-inclusive fee includes workshop materials, recreation, entertainment, housing, a camp t-shirt and all meals.

 |After June 1||$480||$515|

 Begin by filling out the following online form HERE.
 You can either pay with credit/debit card following your online registration (no fee – preferred) or send in a check to the State Office.
 Following the completion online form you will be automatically brought to the credit card payment form if you chose that method of payment.
 If you chose to pay by check, just send in a check with a copy of your registration email confirmation to the address provided on the email confirmation.

 Need a scholarship for camp?

-Donald C. Larsen Scholarship – Download the application for the Donald C. Larsen Scholarship HERE.
+Donald C. Larsen Scholarship – Download the application for the Donald C. Larsen Scholarship:

-Beta Alpha Chapter of the Wisconsin State Organization Foundation Scholarship – If you are a high school female interested in education as a future career – Download the application HERE.
+Beta Alpha Chapter of the Wisconsin State Organization Foundation Scholarship – If you are a 7th or 8th grade female interested in education or leadership as a future career – Download the application:

 Camp staff applications are no longer being accepted.
 Thank you!